Wednesday, 24 August 2011

 And I dream in Italian, the language in which I talk to my wife and son.
 Italian is the language I read most now.
 It is the language that I like using for talking to small babies and dogs and birds and trees.

 But Brazilian Portuguese is also my language, as are bits and pieces of French and Chinese.
 They are all parts of me.
 Languages, people, friends, journeys, memories, experiences, all are part of me.
-That is what "I am", if I can borrow the title from Onir's film.
-My complex identity, that is not always so easy to explain.

 Tuesday, 19 April 2011

-How to become a fighter?
+How to Become a Fighter?

-Faint echoes of the anti-corruption campaign launched by Anna Hazare reached us, while I had my personal encounter with the small level corruption that permeates the life in India.
+Faint echoes of the anti-corruption campaign launched by Anna Hazare had reached us, while I had my personal encounter with the small level corruption that permeates the life in India.
 It was difficult to find someone completely blameless in the corruption cycle.
 Is corruption justified if you are so poor that you can't have a life of dignity?

 The Indian law asks for 3 percent of Panchayat budget to be reserved for persons with disabilities and persons with certified disabilities have right to receive pension, based on the degree of disablement.